mgo-tec/ESP32_mgo_tec/README.md

 If you do not need it, delete /Sensor/ folder and the files in it.

 # Change log
+(beta ver 1.0.50)
+- Fully corrected.
+- Character display and scroll display program in M5Stack is now easier.
+See sample sketch.
+- By pressing the button of M5Stack it made it possible to display select box.
+- Brushed up the Yahoo news display and simplified it on the sketch.
 (beta ver 1.0.40)
 - Added firebase_realtime_database.h & cpp file.
 - Add display_shinonome_fnt. & cpp file.